 tarsus

-The group of small bones forming the ankle and upper foot in humans and other vertebrates.
+Tarsus (noun) means the group of small bones forming the ankle and upper foot in humans and other vertebrates.
+Example: “A sprained ankle often involves ligaments around the tarsus.”

-How to Use Tarsus
+How to use tarsus

 Learner’s notesIn plain EnglishAn anatomy term for the ankle bones in vertebrates, or the foot segment of an insect's leg.